-We are pleased to offer the services of Dr. Molly Angel, a board-certified veterinary dental specialist.
+We are pleased to offer the services of Dr. Molly Angel, a Board Certified Veterinary Dentist TM .
 Dr. Molly is both a Diplomate of the American Veterinary Dental College and a Fellow of the Academy of Veterinary Dentistry.
 She practices at Michigan Animal Dental Specialists, adjoining Goodison Veterinary Center, where she provides exemplary care for Goodison Veterinary Center patients and referral patients alike.

 WHAT SERVICES DO YOU OFFER?